C2DH/ranketwo-submissions/lessons/drafts/data.md

 ### 3.c Creating datasets - 30 minutes

 Historians do not record all possible information.
-The categories they choose depend on the questions they want to ask and the comparisons they want to make: thus, for different purposes, different attributes can be empoyed in data sets.
+The categories they choose depend on the questions they want to ask and the comparisons they want to make: thus, for different purposes, different attributes can be employed in data sets.

 Remember, in the video animation Lea finds several objects in her grandmother's house.
 Let's imagine that she ends up having a collection like the one described in [this lesson](https://github.com/C2DH/ranketwo-submissions/blob/master/lessons/drafts/data-ethics.md#3c-bringing-it-all-together-evaluating-leas-choices).
 Note down the objects and put yourself into Lea's shoes: her purpose is to create an inventory.

-1. Imagine that each of the objects enumerated represents a separate table
+1. Imagine a table Object to describe each of the objects enumerated in the video (one object per row)
-2. Which attributes you would create for each of the objects enumerated?
+2. Which attributes you would create for each of the objects enumerated? (one attribute per column)

 <!--We can prepare simple tables to provide in a Need help? section like above-->